 What’s Wrong With Testing on Animals?

-Some may not agree that there is anything wrong with the scientific testing of cosmetics and household products on animals, and there is nothing wrong with that; nothing in life is innately right or innately wrong because society bases ethics and laws off of the moral conscious of the majority.
+Some may not agree that there is anything wrong with testing cosmetics and household products on animals, and that’s fine; I’m sorry to get a little philosophical on you, but nothing in life is innately right or innately wrong because society bases ethics and laws off of the moral conscious of the majority.

-It was due to a change in the moral conscious of the majority that Women’s Suffrage began and that slavery was abolished within the United States.
-And most recently this same change in moral lead to the legalization of medically prescribed marijuana and gay marriage.
+It was due to a change in the moral conscious of the majority that Women’s Suffrage began in the 1800’s and that slavery was abolished in 1865 within the United States.
+And most recently in 2015 this same change in moral has lead to the legalization of gay marriage.

 But why do we think this way?